SkyTemple/skytemple-files/skytemple_files/graphics/chara_wan/README.rst

 For reference, wan files in monster.bin almost always have animations 0, 5, 6, 7, and 11.
 wan files in m_ground.bin almost always have animations 0, 7, and 8.
 However, some (often cutscene important ones) can have animations from any index. wan files in m_attack.bin almost always get animations 1, 2, 3, 4, 8, 9, 10, 11, 12.
-Failure to include any of these essentials risks their animations when performing attacks to look odd.
+Failure to include any of these essentials risks their attack animations to fail.
+The few sprites without these animations are those that exist purely in the cutscenes.

 File Format